renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Built Button, Header and Section components, and learn how to import icons from React Icons.

 **Thoughts:** With the practice, all is starting to make sense.
 And Sundays are for my baby girl now, sorry!

+### Day 8: July 12, 2022

+**Today's Progress**: First page completed, with all components ready for reutilization.

+**Thoughts:** A lot of repetition helps a lot to absorb the organization and structure that React demands!